carblue/acos5/info/card_initialization/README.md

 Note that the keys written to file 0x3F0041004102 Local Symmetric Key file and within opensc.conf under keyset_41434F53504B43532D313576312E3030_02_* MUST MATCH.
 Any mistake with that entails impossibility to verify pins.

+Note, that current card_initialization.scriptor *DOES NOT* force anything to happen protected by SM, though there are records #5 and #6 in file 0x3F0041004103 that may be used for SM inside PKCS#15 Application DF 0x3F004100.
+I recommend to use SM gradually and get used to it, e.g. by removing comment characters from lines 183-186 in card_initialization.scriptor.
+This will then create a test file sized 16 bytes, that i.a. forces read_binary to use SM as specified in record #6, i.e. transmit response encrypted, the driver will then decrypt and e.g. opensc-tool -f will display that plain text.
+If opensc-tool -f doesn't display any content, then SM is not setup correctly (keys in file 0x4102 and/or keyset* in opensc.conf; see details in opensc-debug.log).

+But, don't rely too much on 'Secure' Messaging if Your crypto card/token is plugged into a hostile environment: An attacker, that controls the computer can eavedrop the card <-> terminal communication and can read the opensc.conf file and hence reconstruct the generated session keys.
+Well, I can think of ways to enhance SM's security for ACOS5, but thats not disclosable publicly.

 scriptor from package pcsc-tools (see http://ludovic.rousseau.free.fr/softwares/pcsc-tools/) or some equivalent tool that can send APDUs to a smart card in batch mode will be required.